Best 300 Blackout Ammo 2026: Top 8 Supersonic & Subsonic Loads Ranked (Barnes, Hornady, Lehigh) header image

 Is 300 Blackout good for deer hunting?

 Yes, 300 Blackout is effective on whitetail deer inside 200 yards with the right ammunition.
-Hornady Custom 125gr SST is the best 300 BLK deer hunting load.
-Its Interlock ring mechanically locks the jacket to the core, preventing separation on impact for deep, controlled penetration.
-Barnes VOR-TX 110gr TAC-TX is the lead-free alternative with similar terminal performance.
-Stick to supersonic loads (110-125gr) for hunting since they carry substantially more energy (1,300-1,377 ft-lbs) than subsonic loads (465-488 ft-lbs).
+Barnes VOR-TX 110gr TAC-TX is the strongest lead-free hunting pick in this list because it is built for expansion and weight retention from short .300 BLK barrels.
+Stick to purpose-built expanding supersonic loads for hunting since they carry substantially more energy (roughly 1,300-1,377 ft-lbs) than subsonic loads (465-488 ft-lbs).
 From a 9" barrel, effective hunting range drops to approximately 150 yards.

 What is the difference between supersonic and subsonic 300 Blackout?